Each of us has our testimonies! Share your story to strengthen other people’s walk with God, and in the meantime, reinforces your faith!

 5. Make sure to use a few scriptures to back up what you say.

 Don’t be afraid to answer questions with a verse from the Bible.
-Explain things in everyday type of conversation, don’t use words that are hard to understand or speak in Christianese (talk only Christians only know and use)
+Explain things in an everyday type of conversation, don’t use words that are hard to understand or speak in Christianese (talk only Christians only know and use)

 6. Be prayerful and persistent